If we point the camera flash directly into a space, we get a dreaded bright area in the centre. And then a quick drop to shadow around it.

 I also recommend using your flash on manual mode.
 This gives you full control of its strength.

 I use 1/16th power as a starting point and adjust from there.
-If you’re shooting towards a window with bright light, you may want to go as high as full power.
+If you’re shooting towards bright windows, you may want to go as high as full power.

 With no editing at all on either photo, you can see the difference when flash is introduced.
 Here, the flash was aimed at the ceiling to allow for some diffusion of the light.